-If the location near a former battlefield and being part of both World Wars does not give the Battleship a creepy factor assorted inexplicable activities do.
+If the location near a former battlefield and being part of both World Wars, does not give the Battleship a creepy factor, assorted inexplicable activities certainly do.

 People have seen anomalies that appear to be nothing more than vapor, while other individuals have heard unusual whispering and chattering around the vessel.

-People have also reported seeing a red-headed sailor in a white sailor’s suit about the ship.
+Others have reported seeing a red-headed sailor in a white sailor’s suit about the ship.